xiaoyu-work/ATerm/README.md

 # ATerm

+ATerm.

+AI Terminal.
+Agentic Terminal.
+AT Terminal.
+A Terminal.

-A modern terminal with built-in AI assistant.
-Type `@` to talk to AI directly in your terminal.
+A modern terminal with a built-in AI agent assistant.
+Type `@` and talk to AI directly from your command line.

 ## License